-Black Isle Challenge Cup
+Black Isle Challenge Cup Saturday 16 September 2023

-In 1983 John McNiven, the Cruiser Captain of Chanonry Sailing Club, CSC, proposed that a cruiser passage race be held around the Black Isle!
+In 1983 John McNiven, the Cruiser Captain of Chanonry Sailing Club (CSC), proposed that a cruiser passage race be held around the Black Isle!
 John was a very keen cruiser sailor and wanted to promote handicap passage racing for cruisers amongst the Moray Firth Sailing Clubs.
-Mike Martin of CSC recalls that a more practical race course was eventually discussed and agreed which was from Fortrose to Invergordon & return using the local navigation marks in the Moray Firth.
+Mike Martin of CSC recalls that a more practical racecourse was eventually discussed and agreed which was from Fortrose to Invergordon & return using the local navigation marks in the Moray Firth.
 The March 1983 Newsletter subsequently notes that the course was to be from Fortrose to the Cromarty Firth upstream of Invergordon and back and that it was to be hoped that this cruiser race would become an annual event enjoyed by all the cruising clubs in the area.

 John McNiven had retired from his boat building days on the Clyde which included designing and building “a Scottish Folkboat” known as the Arden 4 tonner.
 John had been a key player in the formation of Arden yachts together with George Hulley this association later became Nick Stratton yachts which gave the sailing world the Bolero series of racing yachts.
 John helped run the Richmond Hotel in Tomintoul together with one of his sailing sons before retiring to North Kessock.

-At the inaugural race on the 14th May 1983 there were seven fast & five slow handicap boats taking part.
-The weather conditions were lively with frequent broaches & even a sail blow out occurring over the 28 mile course.
+At the inaugural race on the 14th of May 1983 there were seven fast & five slow handicap boats taking part.
+The weather conditions were lively with frequent broaches & even a sail blow out occurring over the 28-mile course.
 The race took almost seven hours to complete with only three retirals.
 In addition to several press cuttings in the club “Scrapbook” which record the thrills and spills of the day we also have the original race results sheet recording boat names & skippers for this first race.

 Ronnie Wilson won the fast handicap class in Skedaddler, a Westerly Fulmar & Mike Martin won the slow handicap trophy in Aquila, a Halycon 23.
-The Fast handicap trophy which is often referred to as the Oarsman’s cup was probably acquired from the Highland Cruising Club.
+The Fast handicap trophy which is often referred to as the Oarsman’s cup was (probably) acquired from the Highland Cruising Club.
 The Slow handicap trophy & the keeper prizes were sponsored by the McNiven family for many years.

 The Black Isle Challenge race is now a slightly less arduous event which generally lasts about three hours and is held at the end of the Moray Firth cruiser racing season.
 The race is open to our neighbouring Moray Yacht Axis, these MYA clubs comprising Invergordon, Cromarty, Findhorn, Nairn as well as Chanonry.